postama/Regional-Content/Day-02-Production-Ready/02-Day-LessonPlan.md

 Slides

-* alt text for imates
+* alt text for images

 * If you can use a native HTML element [HTML] or attribute with the semantics and behavior you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.